Overview

 1870 October – at the Curzon Hall Birmingham

 1871 Jan-Feb – tour Rotherham, Ashton, Brighouse, Leeds.
 11 names given in billings for troupe of 15.
-Foo Gee Kitchee Wonder of Yeddo balancer, 5 boy contortionists – Koo Ma Kitchee, Ca Na Kitchee, Kin Ta, Mo To To and Ha Sa, Oh Sa Wah (female, flight of the butterflies), Eso Kitchee (juggler and equilibrist), Oh Ra To, top spinner, Mo Ko So, juvenile rope walker aged 9 and Namenoski, foot balancer, ladder feats, rope walker.
+Foo Gee Kitchee Wonder of Yeddo balancer, greatest sensational pedal balancer ever witnessed, 5 boy contortionists – Koo Ma Kitchee, Ca Na Kitchee, Kin Ta, Mo To To and Ha Sa,/Oh Ra To and Mo Ko So and the fine wonderful Japanese boys, Namenoski and his ladder feats, Oh Sa Wah (the only legitimate female Japanese artiste, flight of the butterflies), Eso Kitchee (juggler and equilibrist), Oh Ra To, top spinner, Mo Ko So, juvenile rope walker aged 9 and Namenoski, foot balancer, ladder feats, rope walker.

 1871 February 4th – Fujikichi dies aged 39 of a tropical abscess of the liver and pyaemia (blood poisoning from the abscess).
 Buried in Southwark.

-1871 June – finish tour of Britain, start tour of Europe and the USA
+1871 May/June – finish tour of Britain, start tour of Europe and the USA

 1872 May – Matsui Yoshigorō asks Isokichi and King for money for return fares to Japan for himself and three others.
 No money forthcoming so made way back to London and asked Japanese minister Terashima Munenori for assistance.